25

 Löyly is a must-visit for anyone wanting to experience Finnish sauna culture with a modern twist.
 Set on the scenic Hernesaari shoreline, it offers cozy saunas, sea swimming, and a stylish restaurant-bar with a terrace that opens to breathtaking views.
 Here you can even experience the smoke sauna!

-Löyly conveniently accessible with the City Sightseeing Hop On-Hop Off, just hop off the bus at stop 9.
-In the winter season, the Panorama Sightseeing Tour makes a photo stop here – there might be not enough time for a sauna visit during the Panorama Tour but climb up to the roof to enjoy the views!
+Löyly is conveniently accessible with the City Sightseeing Hop On-Hop Off, just hop off the bus at stop 9.
+In the winter season, the Panorama Sightseeing Tour makes a photo stop here.
+There might not be enough time for a sauna visit during the Panorama Tour, but climb up to the roof to enjoy the views and breathe in the gentle scent of smoke rising from the wood-heated sauna chimney.

-Right in the city centre of Helsinki, next to the City Centre shopping center, the Kyrö Sauna Bar brings together two Finnish favorites: sauna and spirits.
+The Kyrö Sauna Bar brings together two Finnish favorites: sauna and spirits.
 This one-of-a-kind spot lets you enjoy relaxing steam followed by a craft cocktail or local rye gin in a cozy bar setting.
+In summer 2026, the sauna will open at the Superterassi at Kasarmitori.

 Saunas in hotels and swimming halls